 The university, through NIH endowment funding of $25.7M, has established the Center for Minority Health and Health Disparities Research and Education (CMHDRE).
 The CMHDRE, which was established in 2002, has the overall Specific Aim to provide the infrastructure that is required to conduct research and provide community education and clinical services aimed at health disparities.
 The award was used to establish the Xavier Pharmacy Endowment for Minority Health.
 A second award of $5 million was added to the endowment corpus on October 24, 2002.

-Because of the expertise in community engagement, research and education in minority health and health disparities, Xavier's Dr. Leonard Jack, Jr. will lead the Community Engagement Resource for the Center.
+Because of the expertise in community engagement, research and education in minority health and health disparities, Xavier's Dr. Kathleen Kennedy will lead the Community Engagement Resource for the Center.

 LSU Health Shreveport consists of the Schools of Medicine, Graduate Studies and Allied Health Professions.
 The School of Medicine in Shreveport was founded just 44 years ago and its clinical and translational research base is modest but through strategic development of its research initiatives, it now is poised for growth.
 Anchoring the clinical enterprise is the 459 bed LSU Hospital in Shreveport, which treats about 20,000 inpatients and more than 450,000 outpatients every year.
 An indication of the potential for growth of clinical and translational research in Shreveport are recent bequests to Cardiovascular Disease Research ($40M) and Cancer Research ($60M), suggesting that expanding the research base at this site may be low hanging fruit for future years.
 There is a dynamic new Chancellor who, with his Vice Chancellor for Administration, is charting a strategic plan building on current strengths as an academic medical center to one of national profile with a substantial research portfolio in future years.